psmyrdek/blog/content/pages/prezentacje.md

 <iframe loading="lazy" src="https://docs.google.com/presentation/d/e/2PACX-1vSSgscrmFh4Pb4UX4E8jqkwThh9RUiair8klzu3GcCtVS6qQcnxAtvxak1Rwq8YkYTxu6EeGjo_OOZV/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="423" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-## 📝 Gdzie i kiedy
+## 🚀 Timeline

-* **14.09.2019 - TBD**
+* **01.11.2019 - Once on production, it's not a broken promise**
-BB Days 4 IT - Bielsko Biała
+ReactiveConf 2019 (Community Stage) - Prague

 * **04.07.2019 - Front-End Tooling - Tales, Legends and Myths**
-SmartRecruiters HackerSpace - Kraków
+SmartRecruiters HackerSpace - Cracow

 * **08.04.2019 - Once on production, it's not a broken promise**
-4developers - Warszawa
+4developers - Warsaw

 * **29.11.2018 - Web Components - Are we there yet?**
-SmartRecruiters HackerSpace - Kraków
+SmartRecruiters HackerSpace - Cracow

 * **15.10.2018 - Web Components - Are we there yet?**
-4Developers - Kraków
+4Developers - Cracow

 * **17.09.2018 - Web Components - Are we there yet?**
-KrakowJS - Kraków
+KrakowJS - Cracow

 * **23.03.2018 - We all know that!
 A basic guide to knowledge sharing in IT industry.**
 Beskid IT Academic Days - Bielsko Biała

 * **10.01.2018 - Towards Angular!**
-WarsawJS - Warszawa
+WarsawJS - Warsaw

 * **22.06.2017 - How to sleep well being a front-end developer**
-KrakowJS - Kraków
+KrakowJS - Cracow

 * **11.05.2017 - How to sleep well being a front-end developer**
 WeBB Meetup - Bielsko-Biała